kdhingra307/kibana/README.md

 # Kibana

+## Custom Changes
+- Increased the number of split series from 3 to 10 in line chart

 Kibana is your window into the [Elastic Stack](https://www.elastic.co/products).
 Specifically, it's a browser-based analytics and search dashboard for Elasticsearch.

 - [Getting Started](#getting-started)